Featuring the best attractions in the North East Lake District that are accessible by public transport

 Buses stop near the car park entrance on the A592.
 The boat pier is also near the car park.

 Brothers Water is the smallest of the official 16 Lake District lakes but it probably has one of the best settings, surrounded by high mountains and wonderful scenery.
 A good footpath along the western shore joins bus stops at either end of the lake and you will find pleasant shingle beaches where you can picnic and paddle or just enjoy the scenery.
-The footpath also passes through some ancient woodland and the historic Hartsop Hall which is now a farmhouse.
+The footpath also passes through some ancient woodland and the historic Hartsop Hall, which is now a farmhouse.
 Despite the proximity of the main road, the lake remains relatively peaceful and is a great place to enjoy some real Lake District.
-There are no facilities nearby.
+The Brotherswater Inn is adjacent to the bus stop at the southern end of the lake for refreshments but no other facilities nearby.